The Anchorage

 Unfortunately the validation that you can perform using an attached XML schema is a lot like Caspar Milquetoast (i.e., very timid).
 It will flag invalid data for the user, but there doesn't seem to be any way to require validation before a user can save, print, or otherwise complete the document.

-You can create a document with an attached schema by peforming the following steps:
+You can create a document with a mapped content control validated with an attached schema by performing the following steps:

 <?xml version="1.0" encoding="utf-8"?>